planktonfun/compositeur/README.md

 ## Install

-If you use Composer just run

-`$ composer require --dev "planktonfun/compositeur:~0.1"`

-or simply add a dependency on liuggio/fastest to your project's composer.json file:
+Simply add a dependency on liuggio/fastest to your project's composer.json file:

 	{
 	    "require-dev": {